dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 expected them to be so far out.
 This has prompted Nimrod searches in the area, and an overflight of South Georgia, but so far nothing else has shown up there.
-Much more alarming was the sub that stuck up its periscope within spitting distance of the Port Stanley docks!
+Much more alarming was the sub that stuck up its periscope within spitting distance of the Port Stanley docks\!
 Fortunately the Jupiter was nearby, and I was able to rush in an ASW helicopter.
 This was well within my territorial waters and much too dangerous to let go, so I sank it.
 So far no response from the